Home

 City Fashions

-For example, the Swedish ‘Gustavian’ style started out as a copycat version of the royal court in France (well, okay, maybe calling the castle of Versailles an example of ‘home decorating' is taking it a bit too far!)
+For example, the Swedish 'Gustavian' style started out as a copycat version of the royal court in France (well, okay, maybe calling the castle of Versailles an example of 'home decorating' is taking it a bit far!)

-Starting around the 1850s, these ‘schools’ created the concept of lifestyle design: dress, fine art, furniture, poetry, textiles and home decor were all part of a way of life.
+Starting around the 1850s, these 'schools' created the concept of lifestyle design: dress, fine art, furniture, poetry, textiles and home decor were all considered part of a way of life.

-If you've ever felt the pressure to spend time, energy and disposable income, dressing your home up in the latest interior decorating fashion - even when you're actually happy with its current state - that's your opportunity to create style rather than follow fashion.
+If you have ever felt the pressure to spend time, energy and disposable income dressing your home up in the latest interior decorating fashion - even though you're actually happy with its current state - it may be time to sit back and take a deep breath.

-Your home is the perfect place to surround yourself with what you love and what inspires you, and pursue happiness ... your way!
+Your home is the perfect place to surround yourself with what you love and what inspires you, and pursue happiness - your way!

 Fashion goes out of fashion.
 Style, never.